hapijs/hapi/docs/Reference.md

   function):
     - `select` - a string or array of string labels used to pre-select connections for plugin registration.
-    - `route` - modifiers applied to each route added by the plugin:
+    - `routes` - modifiers applied to each route added by the plugin:
         - `prefix` - string added as prefix to any route path (must begin with `'/'`).
 If a plugin registers a child plugin the `prefix` is passed on to the child or is added in front of the child-specific prefix.